- Topic: Flooding in Ohio: Using Historical Floods to Prepare for the Future

 Over 100 years later, modern technology has helped diminish the effects of flooding and other natural disasters, but careful planning is a key component to alleviating potential suffering from the weather’s wrath.
 Structures have been designed to withstand major flooding.
 Community leaders and organizations have built strong working relationships so that when disaster strikes they can collaborate on keeping their residents safe from harm.
 Weather tracking devices have become much more advanced.
 However, there’s always room for improvement.

-This primary source set is divided into 3 sections, Disaster Damage, Immediate Response, and Long-term Aftermath/Future Damage Reduction Efforts.
+This primary source set is divided into three sections: Disaster Damage, Immediate Response, and Long-term Aftermath/Future Damage Reduction Efforts.
 The set is meant to provide an overview of natural disasters, but emphasizes flooding.
-While it is primarily devoted the 1913 flood, other notable floods are also included.
+While it’s primarily devoted to the 1913 flood, other notable floods are also included.

 Views of the flood in the Miami Valley : March, 1913